-Students that decide to leave the Ph.D. program should meet with the Associate Director of Graduate Studies to discuss degree and professional development options.
+Students that decide to leave the Ph.D. program should meet with the Program Manager to discuss degree and professional development options.
 The student should then meet with the program coordinator, who will review the student's academic background and specify any additional preparatory work deemed necessary.
 The program coordinator will annotate the student's electronic record to reflect the change in status.